 It’s important to identify the differences in how you and your partner express anger.
 Then, with those differences in mind, try to change your style so that you can avoid escalating issues when they arise.
 Instead, focus on ways that’ll enable you to quickly reconnect and rekindle the communication with your partner.
 Doing this isn’t as easy as it might seem.

 After having an argument, it is essential that each person tries to communicate with the other within the hour.
 Give yourself a cool down period of 30 minutes to one hour, but never let it go beyond that.
-If it does, you might trigger other, or even deeper issues that haven’t yet been resolved.
-This should be acknowledged and given adequate time to work through but separate from the current argument.
+If it does, you might trigger even deeper issues that haven’t yet been resolved.
+If that occurs, you should table it and work through that topic later.

 Once you reconnect after an argument, talk about what happened openly and honestly.
 Recognize the misunderstanding, create room for compromise, and agree to disagree.
 Do not hold grudges.
 Do not contain your feelings or shut down.
 Do not act out in a way that could create resentment.